·

 • Skullcap and Motherwort tinctures used together(Postpartum uterine cramping)

-• Arnica homeopathy (bruising, aching muscles, swelling) (“General guidelines for taking a homeopathic remedy include avoiding eating, drinking or having anything in your mouth 15-20min before and after taking your remedy.
+• Arnica homeopathic remedy (bruising, aching muscles, swelling) (“General guidelines for taking a homeopathic remedy include avoiding eating, drinking or having anything in your mouth 15-20min before and after taking your remedy.
 Only take the remedy when your mouth is clean, free of tastes, odors or smoke.
 Additionally, do not touch the remedy with your fingers or hands.
 It’s advised that you pour 3-5 pellets into the cap of the vial, and transfer from the cap directly into your mouth, under your tongue and allow to slowly dissolve.”)

 • Gauze (to apply pressure in case of excessive bleeding)